Take your group on an amazing tour of Virginia's Blue Ridge!

 Visit the Roanoke Star & Overlook atop Mill Mountain for an incredible view of the region.

-Browse the shops and boutiques in Downtown Roanoke and stroll through the Historic City Market.
+Browse the shops and boutiques in Downtown Roanoke and stroll through the Historic Roanoke City Market.

 Make your way to The Regency Room at The Hotel Roanoke & Conference Center, where you can enjoy the peanut soup and spoonbread, two of the restaurant's signature dishes.

-Take a short drive to Texas Tavern for a taste of their special chile and a famous hamburger and become part of the Roanoke Millionaire's Club!
+Take a short drive to Texas Tavern for a taste of their special "chile" and a famous hamburger, and become part of Roanoke's Millionaires Club!